cs0320-f25/typescript-csv-grifffinptaylor/README.md

             - Quote specific instances of this in the CSV file
             - Rows that contain unquoted delimiters can throw errors

+    Notes about LLM (see steps 1 and 2 for other notes): When prompting the LLM, I changed the prompt to ask for tips for extensibility and for functionality.
+For extensibility, the answer focused around different plugins and adapters that allow for the parser to be used for more than a CSV.
+Meanwhile for functionality, most of the suggested changes were from the original prompt, such as delimiters, multiline fields, and double quotes.

 ### Task C: Proposing Enhancement

 - #### Step 1: Brainstorm on your own.